View Richard Casanova's Obituary on Sacbee.com and share memories

 Be the first to share your memories or express your condolences in the Guest Book for Richard Allen "Corky" Casanova.

 Born 10-24-1943 in Sac, Calif.
 It's with deep Sadness to announce he passed away in Carmichael, Calif.
 On 5-14-2019 at the age of 75.
 Since 2008 he suffered & battled 8 different cancers & 3 came back along with pneumonia & other complications (the cancer was caused by smoking cigarettes in his preteen yrs.)
 He was a good man, believed in God, Heaven & Hell.
 Was born to adventure, a true outdoorsman who enjoyed hunting, fishing, camping, collecting unique rocks & driftwood & being in the Sierra Mountains in Calif.
 With his passing, he left behind his beloved wife: Cathy, brother-in-law Bill (Greek), son Richie, daughter Sophia, sister Sherry, brother Mike, grandsons Ben & Jacob, granddaughter Nicole & many other family members & friends who loved & will miss him very, very much.
 Thru his life he enjoyed music, Rock and Roll, the Blues, Country and dancing.
 In early yrs, had fun playing the piano & guitar (self-taught).
 In his twenties, was a butcher, learned all phases of roofing, liked riding motorcycles, was a self-accomplished fiddle player starting at age 28, when his friend Ray handed it to him.
 Played with many great people & bands from 1970 to 1986.
+Liked to travel, meet people, join in on jam sessions & party.
 Was honored to meet Bob Wills & John Gimble.
-Played with Asleep at the Wheel, Moonlighter's, Wiskey Drinkin' Music & George Strait then had to retire because of hands.
+Played with Asleep at the Wheel, Moonlighter's, Wiskey Drinkin' Music & George Strait then had to retire.
 (His mother was full-blooded Norweigan & he inherited pain full "claw hand" - hands closing up).
 On 10-5-2014, he was proud to be inducted into The Sac Western Swing Society "Hall of Fame".
 Before his passing, no matter how sick he was, he always tried to have a smile on his face.
 Liked cooking for his friends, made a great pot of beans & ham, pot roast, meat loaf, awesome tacos, bbq ribs & steaks.
 Had an annual fish fry.
 Collected Native American stuff: arrowheads, pottery, pics, feathers, etc. (His father was part Apache Indian).
 Loved nature, kids, animals, horses, birds & gardening, the rain & being out in it, target practice with his Winchester & Henry rifles, 49ers, Rivercats, Giants, driving thru areas to see, wild turkey, deer, geese, ducks (favorite: Malards), chickens, peacocks, horses, cattle sheep & goats.
 Going to the casinos & counting the hawks, egrets & geese along the way, getting lotto & scratcher tickets, watching horse & dog races, Nascar & top fuel dragsters at Sonoma Raceway (favorite driver: Ron Capps), movies: Sergeant York, Secretariat, The Song of Bernadette & Hacksaw Ridge.
-Playing dominos, pool, darts, horshoes, pinochle, tonk, cribbage, & rock,paper, scissors, coconut cream pie & cake, butterscotch cookies, glazed donuts, brownies, spam, lasagna, spaghetti & meatballs, strawberry & coconut pineapple ice cream, Cathy's fried chicken & potato salad, fritters, salad & pork chops, butterscotch milkshakes, the 2 best places: Whitey's in W. Sac & Nubbins in Roseville, grilled chicken wings & cole slaw at KFC, brisket at The Road Trip Bar & Grill in Caypay.
-Steak at Al the Wops in Historic Chinatown in Locke, Chinese food at Green Jade Restaurant, riding the ferry to Rio Vista & going to Foster's Big Horn Bar & Dining, eating at Brookfields, Garcia's, Black Bear Diner, Olive Garden, In & Out Burger & Sam Hof Brau.
+Playing dominos, pool, darts, horshoes, pinochle, tonk, cribbage, & rock,paper, scissors, coconut cream pie & cake, butterscotch cookies, glazed donuts, brownies, peaches, melons, chocolate milk, whiskey, beer, soda, lemonade, ice tea, spam, lasagna, spaghetti & meatballs, strawberry & coconut pineapple ice cream, Cathy's fried chicken & potato salad, fritters, salad & pork chops, butterscotch milkshakes, the 2 best places: Whitey's in W. Sac & Nubbins in Roseville, grilled chicken wings & cole slaw at KFC, cranberry-orange muffins at Romas Bakery, brisket at The Road Trip Bar & Grill in Caypay.
+Steak at Al the Wops in Historic Chinatown in Locke, Chinese food at Green Jade Restaurant, riding the ferry to Rio Vista & going to Foster's Big Horn Bar & Dining, eating at Brookfields, Garcia's, Black Bear Diner, Olive Garden, In & Out Burger, Tony Baloney's & Sam Hof Brau.
 Always wanted a '56 Chevy (his dream car).
 Liked classic & ratrods.
+A special "Thanks" to his doctors.
 Upon his passing, there will be no funeral or services at his request.
 He just wanted everyone to have a big party.

 |